vijk777/fnn/README.md

-# Foundation Neural Network

-## Foundation model of neural activity predicts response to new stimulus types and anatomy
+# Foundation model of neural activity predicts response to new stimulus types and anatomy

 [[`Paper`](https://doi.org/10.1101/2023.03.21.533548)] [[`BibTeX`](#Citation)]